-I have personally been a user of the Exposure software since version 6 (although I have yet to upgrade to Exposure X2).
+I have personally been a user of the Exposure software since version 6.
 The interface is very well thought out although I find the latest version with support for Layers a little confusing.
 All versions make good use of Presets and it comes with a huge number of film stock presets.
 If you like to simulate film, this software should be high on your list as its one of the best if not the best.

 It’s a very effective piece of software and includes features that aren’t found in the Nik Collection.
 One example of this is the Infrared simulation (halation effect) which I haven’t seen elsewhere.
 The film grain effect is also exceptional and provides an amazing degree of control.